render1980/render1980.github.io/_posts/2022-04-04-your-first-static-site.md

 If you want to make your website even better you can think about:

+- Learning how to use <a href="https://jekyllrb.com/">Jekyll</a> utility to debug it locally on your machine
 - Adding <a href="https://peterroelants.github.io/posts/adding-tags-to-github-pages/">tags that can organize your posts into categories</a>
 - Making it possible to create <a href="https://stackoverflow.com/a/61740829">comments in your posts</a>
 - Using other <a href="https://pages.github.com/themes/">themes</a>